 Avg. price difference | $25,235 | $19,100 |

-“In my case,” said one Reddit user, “Opendoor paid me about 20% more than what they eventually resold my house for a few months later.”
+However, others mentioned offers that were even better than what the market supported.
+"In my case," said another Reddit user, "Opendoor paid me about 20% more than what they eventually resold my house for a few months later."

 Opendoor’s offers are based on a variety of data points, including what similar homes are selling for in your area.
 They also consider how much risk a property presents based on current market conditions.
 For example, if prices are rising, the company may be more willing to make a higher offer.